Open-Data-Product-Initiative/Standard-components/source/index.html.md

 * Define DataQoS with YAML as a machine-readable vendor-neutral open specification
 * Define data quality and service quality with 19 indicators as a holistic yet flexible reusable component
-* Extend the DataQoS concept with Everything as Code to enable monitoring along with defining the business-driven threshold requirements
+* Extend the DataQoS concept with Everything as Code to enable monitoring and define the business-driven threshold requirements

 **Note!** 'Open' refers to the openness of the standard.
 Any kind of connotations to open data (a different thing) are not intentional, intended, or desirable.